 Marukawa Marble Fusen Gum: Chewing Bubble Gum Dagashi

 In Japan, there is a unique snack genre called “Dagashi (駄菓子)” which consists of cheap Japanese snacks and candies mainly marketed towards children.

 Marukawa Marble Fusen Gum

-Marukawa Marble Fusen Gum is a classic chewing bubble gum Dagashi that went on the market about 60 years ago, which has long been loved by many Japanese.
-By the way, “Fusen (風船)” literally means ballon in Japanese, and Fusen Gum refers to bubble gum in general.
+Marukawa Marble Fusen Gum is a classic chewing bubble gum that went on the market about 60 years ago and now has become one of the standard Dagashi varieties.

-If “あたり” is printed there, that means you won the lottery and can get another for free at the store where you bought the product, while if “はずれ” appears, that means you lost the lottery.
+If “あたり” is printed there, that means you won the lottery, and you can get another for free at the store where you bought the product, while if “はずれ” appears, that means you lost the lottery.